Hackney Wick is a vibrant and diverse area on the edge of the Queen Elizabeth Olympic Park, west of the Lee Navigation.

 It’s job is to ensure everyone in the Wick Ward has the opportunity to get involved in deciding how the £1 million is spent on improving the lives of everyone who lives and works in the Ward.

 The Wick Award Partnership Panel is looking for new members who are interested in our priority areas and have ideas or expertise to share.
 Wick Award is a Big Local project, funded by the National Lottery to support local initiatives and help people grow good ideas.

 - – Making sure Wick residents benefit from training, employment and self-employment opportunities

 The Big Lottery Fund

-At least £1 million will be available to each area over the next ten years.
-Local areas can use the funds to provide a mixture of grants, social investments, loans, microfinance and support.
+At least £1 million is available to each area over the next ten years.
+Local areas use the funds to provide a mixture of grants, social investments, loans, micro-finance and support.
 This means that some of the money distributed in each area can come back to Big Local and be reused in the local area again and again.

 Communities have the skills and ideas of their own to identify local issues and develop solutions to them.
 Big Local supports, challenges, trains and encourages people and groups to develop and take ownership of the programme in their local area.
 It is a locally driven approach to help communities fulfill their ambitions and make their local areas better places to live.